RagtimeGal/blog/content/_index.md

 ---
 title: Welcome, to Ragno Rants.
 enableToc: false
+tags:
+  - meta
 ---
 ## How'd I do this?
 Let me show you.

 Welcome!
 You've happened upon my happy little internet abode, a small corner of the web made by myself.
 This is my digital garden, a wiki of my own ever-growing ideas and personal knowledge: Ragno Rants.
 My name's Ragno, the website's namesake!

 I'm a bird owner, occasional artist, amateur writer, fulltime worldbuilder, hobbyist photographer, sometimes-YouTuber, lowly blogger, renowned minister, aspiring entrepreneur, and lest we forget the most important of all: an idiot.

+If you're visiting this site regarding a business inquiry or are otherwise looking to contact me, please reach out to me via email at: contact@ragnois.gay

 I want to take the opportunity to use this website to organically plan and plot my personal projects.
 I often find that I dwell too much on organization, and it gets in the way of making real progress, so I want to use Ragno Rants as not just a place to put my random thoughts and ideas, but also publicly plan my projects.